cparros/football-visualization-project/README.md

 Sports Statistics Tables can be a pain to look over...so lets get rid of them with visualized data!

 ### What decisions need to be made?

-### What JS libraries we can use to visualize data?
+- Decide What JS libraries we can use to visualize data in full application.

+Options:
-- Chart.js apex.js, morris, c3, D3!!
+- Chart.js (used for prototype) apex.js, morris, c3, D3!!
 - Tableau for now to get idea of desired look.
 Tableau is good for prototypes but little customization.
 (Abstraction  Barrier)

 ### What is the desired outcome?